 Swarun's thesis significantly improves the performance of wireless networks in presence of interference and mobility, and enhances them with accurate location.

-All nomination materials must be submitted in PDF format by email to the Committee Chair by the submission deadline.
-All nomination materials must be in English.
+All nomination materials must be in English, in PDF format, and submitted by email to the Committee Chair by the submission deadline.
 Late submissions will not be considered.
+Nominations must include:

 The Doctoral Dissertation Award Selection Committee will consist of several SIGMOBILE members, one of whom will be appointed as the Selection Committee chair.
 Award committee members will be appointed by the current SIGMOBILE awards chair.
 The committee chair will adjudicate conflicts of interest, appointing substitutes to the committee as necessary.
 Committee members may remain on the committee for up to four years.